Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AII

-In Fig.\ \ref{fig:DoS-AIIdag}, we compare the analytical result in Eq.~\eqref{DOS AIIdag} and the density of states obtained from numerical calculations.
-We notice that the positive term $+1/4u^2$ in Eq.~\eqref{DOS AIIdag} is unique to class AII$^\dagger$ and does not appear for class A or AI$^\dagger$.
-As seen in Fig.\ \ref{fig:DoS-AIIdag}, this term allows us to qualitatively reproduce the observed increase in the density of states near the edge of the spectrum.
-The agreement is not precise since the above result is strictly valid only for $|z|\ll \sqrt{gN} \simeq 44.72$.
+In Fig.\ \ref{fig:DoS-AIIdag}, we compare the analytical result from Eq.\ \eqref{DOS AIIdag}, with the density of states obtained from numerical calculations.
+Notably, the positive term $+1/4u^2$ in Eq.\ \eqref{DOS AIIdag} is unique to class AII$^{\dag}$ and does not appear in class A or AI$^{\dag}$.
+As seen in Fig.\ \ref{fig:DoS-AIIdag}, this term may explain the observed trend in the numerical data—specifically, the increase in the density of states near the edge of the spectrum.
+Similar to the discussion in Sec.\ \ref{AId DOS}, two caveats should be noted: (i) the validity of Eq.\ \eqref{DOS AIIdag}, which holds only for $|z| \ll \sqrt{gN} \approx 44.72$, and (ii) the spread of numerical data due to the logarithmic scale of the plot.
+A more precise comparison with large-scale numerics, including corrections beyond the saddle-point approximation, as well as a more systematic approach to taking the replica limit, are left for future study.